SPTS7/COVID-19-Portugal/README.md

 +In the process of implementing a more sophisticated prediction method.

 ## Disclaimer
-All of this information is made purely as a personal project.
-It does not have any kind of scientific validity whatsoever.
+All of this information does not have any kind of scientific validity whatsoever.